uptonking/note4yaoo/lib-editor-prosemirror-docs.md

 - But some commands do need to interact with the DOM—they might need to query whether a given position is at the end of a textblock, or want to open a dialog positioned relative to the view.
   - For this purpose, most plugins that call commands will give them a third argument, which is the whole view.
+- commands don't have to dispatch a transaction
+  - they are called for their side effect, which is usually to dispatch a transaction, but may also be something else, such as popping up a dialog.
 - When possible, different behavior, even when usually bound to a single key, is put in different commands.
 - The utility function `chainCommands` can be used to combine a number of commands—they will be tried one after the other until one return true.
 - The commands module also exports a number of command constructors, such as `toggleMark`,